sueddeutsche/editron/docs/doc-editron-editor.md

 > An _array-editor_ can be written by following the guidelines in this document.
 But, arrays have a unqiue behaviour, in which items are not fixed to their position like object-properties (usally).
 So, rearranging item positions is a behaviour unique to arrays and has a special impact on the rendering.
 A naive implementation may just destroy the whole user-interface and create it from scratch, whenever an item is moved to another position.
 >
 > Recreating an array for each change in item-positions can have a huge impact on performance, dependening on the complexity of the array contents (e.g. multiple objects and form elements per item).
-And it can mess with the current user interaction, where a focus input element becomes defocused after recreation.
+Additionally, rerendering items can mess with the current user interaction, where a focus input element becomes defocused after recreation.
 This will be extremely noticable when synching changes across multiple users.
-On the other hand, only positions do change, not the corresponding view.
-Making a reuse of array-items a logic choice.
-// TODO: Hier fehlt irgendwie das "Daher machen wir das so und so".
-Oder vielleicht verstehe ich das auch falsch.
-"Wir wollen nicht die komplette UI neu rendern... daher machen wir XY", und das XY fehlt eben.
 >
-> In the context of `editron`, the position of an _editor_ (_view_) is referenced by a _json-pointer_.
-For this case, the _json-pointer_ is managed for each editor from _editron_ and can be access by `this.pointer` as is explained in [The Pointer Property](#the-pointer-property).
+> For this reason, it is recommended to reuse existing dom-nodes of array items, where possible.
+And the _patch_ passed in an _update-event_ is simplifying the update logic.

 Internally, _editron_ uses diffs on _json-data_ to determine if data has changed and determine the location and type of change.
 For a change in data, the corresponding diff is passed along to the _update-event_, which can be used to update a view in place, optimizing rerendering the view.
 For a complete implementation, refer to the bundled [Array-Editor#applyPatches](../src/editors/arrayeditor/index.ts#196).